COVID-19 in British Columbia by the numbers

 - Interior Health (generally anything in B.C.'s Interior, south of Williams Lake)

-- Northern Health (generally anything in B.C. north of Quesnel)
+- Northern Health (generally anything in B.C. from Quesnel north)

 "We're now at the place where it's irrelevant what community you're in.
-The risk of this virus is everywhere in British Columbia, everywhere in Canada," said B.C.'s provincial health officer Dr. Bonnie Henry.
+The risk of this virus is everywhere in British Columbia, everywhere in Canada," said Provincial Health Officer Dr. Bonnie Henry.

 Cases by age

-For several months, the numbers showed the majority of positive cases were in people over the age of 50, with 96 per cent of deaths occurring among people over the age of 60.
+For several months in the first wave, the numbers showed the majority of positive cases were in people over the age of 50, with 96 per cent of deaths occurring among people over the age of 60.

-That wasn't unique to B.C., but as time went on, the number of cases in people under the age of 50 — particularly people between 20 and 40 years old — began surging, to the point where they now make up more than two-thirds of cases.
+That wasn't unique to B.C., but from the summer of 2020 onwards, the number of cases in people under the age of 50 — particularly people between 20 and 40 years old — became the majority of cases each week, to the point where they now make up more than two-thirds of cases.

 'Ahead' of the 'curve' — and then flattening it

-The government has also begun releasing data on total hospitalizations at any one time, along with the number of people requiring intensive care.
+The government releases data on total hospitalizations at any one time, along with the number of people requiring intensive care — but does not count people as hospitalized once they are no longer showing symptoms of the virus, even if that was the original reason they were admitted.

 One area where the province has regularly changed its policy on releasing data is care homes.

-B.C. was initially one of the leaders in the world for the number of COVID-19 tests given — but that's changed as time has gone on, and other countries have dramatically ramped up their testing.
+B.C. was initially one of the leaders in the world for the number of COVID-19 tests given — but that changed as time has gone on, and other countries dramatically ramped up their testing.

-By late July, as the number of cases rose, the number of tests rose to as many as 10,000 a day, a rate still below most other provinces on a per capita basis.
+In the second and third waves, the number of tests given per day rose to between 8,000 and 15,000 each day, a rate below most other provinces on a per-capita basis.

-However, the difference in tests on any day — a gap of around 2,500 between the highest and lowest days of the week — means the rate of positive tests has become more important to understanding whether B.C. has had a "good" or "bad" week in containing the pandemic.
+The difference in tests on any day means the rolling average of positive tests has become more important to understanding whether B.C. has had a "good" or "bad" week in containing the pandemic.

-That number was as high as four per cent in the early days of the pandemic, before falling to less than one per cent for most of June.
-But by November, the positivity rate across B.C. had eclipsed five per cent, where it has remained since.
+That number was as high as four per cent in the early days of the pandemic, before falling to less than one per cent for most of June 2020.
+By November 2020, the positivity rate across B.C. had eclipsed five per cent, where it remained for months — going above 10 per cent during the third wave — before falling consistently throughout May and June 2021.

 - An earlier version of this story misstated the boundary between Interior and Northern Health.Apr 07, 2020 4:36 PM PT